Skip to main content

 Washington Auto Insurance Requirements: What Drivers Need to Know

 Washington State requires all drivers to carry auto insurance.
 Understanding the minimum requirements—and their limitations—helps you make informed decisions about your coverage.
+See our auto insurance coverage options for Washington drivers.

 Washington's Minimum Auto Insurance Requirements